Structure of the Federal Reserve System: Primary dealers

 A primary dealer is a bank or securities broker-dealer that may trade directly with the Federal Reserve System of the United States.
 They are required to make bids or offers when the Fed conducts open market operations, provide information to the Fed's open market trading desk, and to participate actively in U.S. Treasury securities auctions.
 They consult with both the U.S. Treasury and the Fed about funding the budget deficit and implementing monetary policy.
 Many former employees of primary dealers work at the Treasury, because of their expertise in the government debt markets, though the Fed avoids a similar revolving door policy.

 Between them, these dealers purchase the vast majority of the U.S. Treasury securities (T-bills, T-notes, and T-bonds) sold at auction, and resell them to the public.
 Their activities extend well beyond the Treasury market, for example, according to the Wall Street Journal Europe (2/9/06 p.
 20), all of the top ten dealers in the foreign exchange market are also primary dealers, and between them account for almost 73% of forex trading volume.
-Arguably, this group's members are the most influential and powerful non-governmental institutions in world financial markets.

 The primary dealers form a worldwide network that distributes new U.S. government debt.
 For example, Daiwa Securities and Mizuho Securities distribute the debt to Japanese buyers.
 BNP Paribas, Barclays, Deutsche Bank, and RBS Greenwich Capital (a division of the Royal Bank of Scotland) distribute the debt to European buyers.
 Goldman Sachs, and Citigroup account for many American buyers.
 Nevertheless, most of these firms compete internationally and in all major financial centers.